elementor/elementor/docs/core/common/assets/js/api/core/ui-states.md

 	In addition, a CSS class ( `e-ui-state--document-direction-mode__column` [ or `__row`, depends on the state value ] ) will be added to both of the scopes that we provided ( editor & preview in this case ).

-	Plus, a custom event ( `e-ui-state:document/direction-mode` ) will be fired to the scopes and we can listen to that event using a simple `addEventListener()`:
+	Plus, a custom event ( `e-ui-state:document/direction-mode` ) will be fired to the scopes, and we can listen to that event using a simple `addEventListener()`:

 	```javascript